ZeroX-DG/blog/source/_posts/Browser-from-Scratch-HTML-parsing.md

 # Bonus

-Here are some cool bonus things that I learnt after implementing this HTML parser:
+Here are some extra cool things that I learnt after implementing this HTML parser:

 ## Speculative parsing